d-c-gray/npdoc-cli/docs/source/auto_examples/plot_e03_docstrings.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-77
+GENERATED FROM PYTHON SOURCE LINES 71-84

 Action, Nargs, and Required
 ---------------------------
-For the ``argparse.ArgumentParser.add_argument`` method, some settings don't fit nicely into the signature or numpydoc style guid.
-For those, you can include them in the argument description.
+Underhood the hood, the module is generating an |argparse argument|_ and some settings don't fit nicely into the signature or |numpy style guide|_.
+For those, you can include them in the descriptions of the argument in the ``Parameters`` section.

 These settings should be formatted as:
-``For CLI parser key = <val>...`` and ended with a period.
+``For CLI argument key = <val>, ...`` and ended with a period.
 The spaces and period are important and must be included properly on a single line.

 This line will not be included in the help message of the generated CLI.

 ..
-GENERATED FROM PYTHON SOURCE LINES 77-92
+GENERATED FROM PYTHON SOURCE LINES 84-99

 .. code-block:: Python